Your Future Career

 Finding a Job

-So you’ve created your CV, and you’ve gained some work experience – now you want to find a job that matches what you want!
+So you have created your CV, and you have gained some work experience – now you want to find a job that suits you!
 The world of work can sometimes seem a little daunting, particularly when you may not know where to look.

 There are a variety of ways you can find jobs, including job search engines (such as Indeed, Monster, Total Jobs, Reed, Jobsite, Prospects).
 You can also visit the National Careers Service website to gain access to Job Profiles, Job Matching, Courses to help you in your career, advisers, and generic advice.